 Dividend Adjustments Explained

 Dividends – regular payments to shareholders – are considered to lower the value of each stock by the amount of a dividend, since it’s money “lost” for a company, not reinvested into the company.
-A dividend of $10 per stock of $60 will devalue the price of a stock by those 10 dollars, and the adjusted price will be $50.
+A dividend of $10 per stock of $60 will devalue the price of a stock by those 10 dollars.
+This is how the adjustment is calculated for the single day before the ex-date, but for all previous dates, the adjustment factor is calculated as the following percentage: (close price of pre-ex-date minus the dividend) divided by the close price of the pre-ex-date.
+In this example, that would be: (60-10) / 60 = 0.8333.

 Usually closes and adjusted closes are equal to each other before the first ex-dividend date.
 At this point we should take the dividend payment into the account: